unitaryfund/mitiq/docs/source/examples/simple-landscape-pennylane.md

 import pennylane_qiskit
 ```

-## Defining the ideal variational circuit in Qiskit
+## Defining the ideal variational circuit in PennyLane

 We define a function which returns a simple two-qubit variational circuit depending on a single parameter $\gamma$ (“gamma”).